Professional Development for Mediators, Lawyers and HR Professionals

 How to harness your own skills and strengths in your role as mediator

-This workshop is $1,300 AUD + GST with an Early Bird rate of $1,200 AUD + GST.
-There is a discount available for members of the Resolution Institute.
+This workshop costs $1,300 AUD + GST with an Early Bird rate of $1,200 AUD + GST.
 Each hour of training counts for one hour of CPD.

 Any queries, contact workshops@resolveatwork.com.au or call Elizabeth Rosa on 0425 305057